 So this is how we got working together.
 You see he had read books, watched youtube videos, listened to podcasts and all the information was saying for him to talk to his wife and tell her how he felt.
 This was making things worse not better.
 He was stuck complaining, she found him more annoying and less attractive.

 5. How I helped

-Very quickly I realised Ben was behaving in a needy controlling and, in some cases, aggressive way.
-He attempted to bring the old Sylvie back by begging, pushing, arguing, demanding, crying and judging but none of these got the reaction he wanted.
-To help him stop these behaviours I guided him to release his own negative self-talk, anger and resentment.
+Very quickly I realized Ben was behaving in a needy controlling and, in some cases, aggressive way.
+He attempted to bring the old Sylvie back by begging, pushing, arguing, demanding, crying, and judging but none of these got the reaction he wanted.
+To help him stop these behaviors I guided him to release his own negative self-talk, anger, and resentment.

 I gave Ben the tools to rebuild the love in their relationship, reconnect with one another and build his own self-confidence and self-esteem so he was no longer the needy or clingy partner.
 As well as change anxious thoughts that kept him thinking the worse all the time.

 We talked through all possible scenarios that Ben would find himself in and noted down the emotions he would feel and how he would react.
 We built his ability to self-soothe at the moment and then create a plan of action that was positive instead of fuelled by anger.